Freelandia: Demise

 Operations ended within a year of its creation due to low sales.
 In November 1973, overseas flights were scrapped because the company could not fill the flights.
-In May 1974, the company's aircraft was repossessed by the leasing company for non-payment.
-It flew an estimated 40 or 50 flights, mostly coast to coast, before operations ceased, but interest from members wasn't enough to fill the flights to make them profitable.
+In April 1974, the company's aircraft was repossessed by the leasing company for non-payment.
+It flew an estimated 40 or 50 flights, mostly coast to coast, only once to Europe, before operations ceased, but interest from members wasn't enough to fill the flights to make them profitable.
 Despite saying that flights to Hawaii would occur three times per month, it only flew there twice and the second time it had trouble obtaining fuel for the return flight.

 In late 1974, the company and its founder were charged in a civil suit by the State of California for false advertising and fraudulent business practices.
 While the company had been set up as a non-profit business, the founder also set up three other for-profit corporations that were paid by the company to perform various services.
 Rolling Stone claimed that the founder stood to make several million dollars from the venture.

 In 1976, Moss settled the suit for $60,000, but paid no money because his net worth was listed as less than $1,000.